-Amazon Fire TV Stick 4K Max review: the Alexa streaming stick to get | CNN Underscored
+Amazon Fire TV Stick 4K Max review: The Alexa streaming stick to get | CNN Underscored

 Good Amazon Luna gaming performance and handy new features

 We also spent time testing Luna, Amazon’s cloud streaming service, on the Fire TV Stick 4K Max.
-We first paired the Luna Controller to the Stick 4K Max, and then fired open the Luna app.
-Inside the app are several games, including top-tier titles like Dirt 5 or Metro Exodus, which are part of Amazon’s $5.99-per-month Luna+ subscription .
-There are even Ubisoft games like Far Cry 6 or Assassins Creed, but playing those requires a separate $17.99-per-month subscription.
+We first paired the Luna Controller to the Stick 4K Max and then fired open the Luna app.
+Inside the app are several games, including top-tier titles like Dirt 5 or Metro Exodus, which are part of Amazon’s $5.99-per-month Luna+ subscription.
+There are even Ubisoft games like Far Cry 6 or Assassin’s Creed, but playing those requires a separate $17.99-per-month subscription.

-Every game we played streamed without any issue as if we had an Xbox or Playstation connected to our TV.
+Every game we played streamed without any issue, as if we had an Xbox or PlayStation connected to our TV.
 Games are limited to 1080p, so you won’t get to take full advantage of the graphics that you would get from a dedicated gaming console.

 Another new feature we enjoyed testing on the Stick 4K Max is picture-in-picture mode to view security cameras around our home.
 Amazon’s Ring and Blink video cameras are supported.
 Using the Alexa Voice Remote, you can pull up any video camera that’s connected to your Amazon account.

-For our testing, we routinely viewed a Ring Floodlight with the command “Show my Garage Camera” and a few seconds later we’d see a livestream from the camera that oversees the front of our house.
-Selecting the PiP button would shrink down the feed, showing a thumbnail in the top-right corner of the screen.
+For our testing, we routinely viewed a Ring Floodlight with the command “Show my garage camera,” and a few seconds later we’d see a livestream from the camera that oversees the front of our house.
+Selecting the PiP button would shrink down the feed, showing a thumbnail in the top right corner of the screen.

 Bottom line

 After a few days of using the Fire TV Stick 4K Max, it’s easy to recommend.
-Not only is its $54.99 price tag attractive, but its performance is unmatched by any other Fire TV Stick, and for that matter, any Roku streaming stick at this price point.
+Not only is its $54.99 price tag attractive, but its performance is unmatched by any other Fire TV Stick, or any Roku streaming stick at this price point for that matter.

-Google’s $50 Chromecast dongle offers similar features, but is outperformed by the Stick 4K Max.
+Google’s $50 Chromecast dongle offers similar features but is outperformed by the Stick 4K Max.
 We’re eager to get our hands on the Roku Stick 4K+ so we can thoroughly test it, but after spending some quality time with the Stick 4K Max, it’s clear Roku finally has some stiff competition.

 If you want the best 4K streaming stick Amazon has to offer, spend the extra money and get the Fire TV Stick 4K Max.
 It’s worth it.